Updated: Apr 2

 I get to choose.

-I choose to be authentic with how I show up for my personal visions and shared visions.
+I choose to be authentic with how I show up for my personal visions.
 I choose to believe that the gift of joy is just as much mine to receive as it is to give.